What Is Betrayal Trauma? Signs & Symptoms Explained

 Signs of Betrayal Trauma

-Betrayal Trauma occurs when what should be a close, loving bond becomes a source of danger.
-Whether you experienced Betrayal Trauma as the result of a child-caregiver relationship or as part of a romantic partnership, the signs and symptoms are the same.
+Betrayal trauma occurs when what should be a close, loving bond becomes a source of danger.
+Sometimes that’s physical, but more commonly it’s emotional.
+Whether you experienced betrayal trauma as the result of a child-caregiver relationship or as part of a romantic partnership, many of the signs and symptoms overlap.

 Low Self-Esteem